-If you watch TV or listen to radio, you can't miss the ubiquitous advertisements for tax relief companies.
+You can't miss the ubiquitous advertisements for tax relief companies on TV, internet or radio.
 But can you trust any of these companies?
 As veterans of the tax relief industry, we came up with eight reasons why you might want avoid some, if not most, of them:

 - Ridiculous fees.
 If a tax resolution company is going to charge you $3,000 or more for representation, you deserve the red carpet treatment.
 You should have direct access to your licensed tax professional and/or have the customer service rep who does your up-front analysis to be with you to the end.
 (If you're interested, we wrote more about what $4,000 of tax resolution should buy you.)

 - Investigation or research fees that don't provide useful info.
 If you are going to have your IRS record researched by a "tax relief" company for a $495 down payment, you deserve to get good information from the investigation like finding out when your taxes will expire or where you truly stand in the collection process.
 This "retainer" shouldn't be just a clever prelude to a higher fee or a fabricated call-to-action.